Tennis-Samsonova upsets Sabalenka, Pegula holds off Gauff at Canadian Open | Sports-Games

 Tennis-Samsonova upsets Sabalenka, Pegula holds off Gauff at Canadian Open

 "Last year I played unbelievable in the States in general and this year I'm going crazy," said Samsonova, who opened the North American hardcourt season last week with a run to the semis in Washington.
-Later on Friday, world number three Pegula kept her nerve against her frequent doubles partner Gauff, saving five of eight break points, and will meet either Poland's world number one Swiatek or fellow American Danielle Collins in the next round.
+Later on Friday, world number three Pegula kept her nerve against her frequent doubles partner Gauff, saving five of eight break points, and will meet Poland's world number one Swiatek in the last four.

-World number two Aryna Sabalenka crashed out of the Canadian Open on Friday, falling 7-6(2) 4-6 6-3 to Liudmila Samsonova in the last 16, while top American Jessica Pegula held off compatriot Coco Gauff 6-2 5-7 7-5 to reach the semi-finals.
+World number two Aryna Sabalenka crashed out of the Canadian Open on Friday, falling 7-6(2) 4-6 6-3 to Liudmila Samsonova in the round of 16, while top American Jessica Pegula staved off compatriot Coco Gauff 6-2 5-7 7-5 to make the semi-finals.

-Both players will have little time to savour the upsets with their quarter-final set for later on Friday.
-"Honestly it is going to be difficult, it's going to be hard.
-I'll try to save all the energy I can," said Samsonova, who has just two wins over top-five ranked opponents - both against Belarusian Sabalenka.
+Both players had little time to savour the upsets and faced off in the quarter-finals later on Friday, with Samsonova sealing a 6-4 6-4 win to advance.
+"A really long day, I don't really have the words right now, but I was happy of how I managed my energy," said Samsonova.
+"I was feeling great on the court."

-Sabalenka, winner of three titles this season including the Australian Open, blasted 13 aces but more than offset those with double faults, and one gave Samsonova the decisive break to move 5-3 ahead in the third, allowing her to serve out the match.
+Sabalenka, winner of three titles this season including the Australian Open, earlier hit 13 aces but more than offset those with double faults and one gave Samsonova the decisive break to move 5-3 up in the third, allowing her to serve out the match.
 "Last year I played unbelievable in the States in general and this year I'm going crazy," said Samsonova, who opened the North American hardcourt season last week with a run to the semis in Washington.

-Later on Friday, world number three Pegula kept her nerve against her frequent doubles partner Gauff, saving five of eight break points, and will meet either Poland's world number one Swiatek or fellow American Danielle Collins in the next round.
-Pegula confidently marched through the first set but her serve lost its potency and Gauff kept the game alive when she converted a break point in the final game of the second set.
+Later on Friday, world number three Pegula kept her nerve against her frequent doubles partner Gauff, saving five of eight break points, and will meet Poland's world number one Swiatek in the last four.
+Pegula confidently marched through the first set, but her serve lost its potency and Gauff kept the game alive when she converted a break point in the final game of the second set.

 Pegula got back on track when she broke Gauff in the third game of the third set but let the world number seven convert a break point when she whacked a backhand into the net in the eighth game.
 "Always a tough match," Pegula told reporters.
 "We know each other's games so well, so we kind of know what we're going to do to each other, know what our goal is."